qwerty541/dns-bench/README.md

 - Protocol configuration, either TCP or UDP.
 By default, UDP is used.
 - Lookup IP version configuration, either IPv4 or IPv6.
 By default, IPv4 is used.
 - Configuration of IP version used to establish connection, either IPv4 or IPv6.
 By default, IPv4 is used.
+- Table style configuration.
+By default, ASCII style is used.

 ### List of built-in DNS servers